-Ice Cube Celebrates The Biggest Role Of His Life: Dad
+Ice Cube Turns 50: Celebrates The Biggest Role Of His Life

 Life for O’Shea Jackson better known as Ice Cube has been something straight out of one his Hollywood movies.
 The now 50-year-old Cube sold his first song to Eazy-E at age 16.
 After high school in 1987, he enrolled at the Phoenix Institute of Technology in Arizona.
 Being passionate about architecture, he majored in architectural drafting.
 He completed his degree within one year and returned to Los Angeles to pursue a rap career.
 Not sure of whether his rap career would work out, he would turn to become an architecture draftsman as a career backup.

 But after his first success with hip-hop pioneering group, N.W.A., the Compton native never looked back.
 And he had no reason too.
 Ice Cube to date has been in over 35 movies, produced 18 films, has multiple platinum records and one of Hollywood’s “go-to” guys for creating quality, family box-office entertainment.